hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Alltoallv.3.rst

 received by all the members of the first.
 The operation exhibits a symmetric, full-duplex behavior.

 The first group defines the root process.
-The root process uses :ref:`MPI_ROOT` as the value of *root*.
-All other processes in the first group use :ref:`MPI_PROC_NULL` as the value of *root*.
+The root process uses MPI_ROOT as the value of *root*.
+All other processes in the first group use MPI_PROC_NULL as the value of *root*.
 All processes in the second group use the rank of the root process in the first group as the value of *root*.